hph/drake/README.md

 drake
 =====
-Easily generate strong and unique passwords for every website.
+With drake you can easily generate strong and unique passwords for every website.
 The passwords are not stored anywhere and can be algorithmically generated on any computer.
 All you need to remember is a single master password, which you will use for every website; and something that identifies the account, such as the website itself or an email address.
 For example, to generate a password for my Gmail account I might do something like this*:

     $ drake -iS 2
     Enter seed #1: my master password